-When it comes to California there’s no denying that California ranks one of the top destinations in the US for beaches.
+When it comes to California, there’s no denying that it ranks as one of the top destinations in the US for beaches.

 And why won’t it?
-Besides, Florida who is also known as a go-to destination for sunshine and beach, you can find a plethora of different types of beaches here that will sure offer you something new to see.
+Besides Florida, which is also known as a go-to destination, you can find a plethora of different types of beaches here that will sure offer you something new to see.

-There sometimes is an overlook in visiting California where mostly the Southern part coastlines get visited more, however, there’s five underrated beaches in northern California worth checking out if you or your family get a chance too.
+Southern California gets more visits, but heres five underrated beaches in Northern California worth checking out if you or your family get a chance too.

 Located in Crescent City, this Northern California beach is one you can’t go wrong with.

-It’s not your typical family beach destination like La Jolla Shores which you can find out more about that beach, here.
+It’s not your typical family beach destination like La Jolla Shores which you can find out more about here.

-But, it does offer a unique quieter perspective scenery.
+But, it does offers a unique quiet scenery.

 Known for its glassy pebbles you can discover Agate Beach by two ways: either through access by Patrick’s Point State Park or Big Lagoon County Park.

 Just beware that there is an entrance fee prior to visiting these parks.